PassMax/PassMax/readme.md

 ## License 👨‍⚖️

-PassMax is licensed under the Apache 2.0

-Refer to [LICENSE](LICENSE) for more info.
+PassMax is licensed under the Apache 2.0.
+The packages used in this project are licensed under other licenses.
+Please refer to [COPYING](COPYING) for more info.

 ## Code Of Conduct 🤝